Planning for Exchange 2010

 - Mailbox Server Storage Design

-This group of topics discusses storage design, which is a critical piece of a successful Exchange 2010 Mailbox server role deployment.
+This group of topics discusses storage design, is a critical piece of a successful Exchange 2010 Mailbox server role deployment.

 - Planning for Internal and Third-Party Applications

 This topic links to important information about Application Programming Interfaces that are available for applications that use Exchange 2010.